Rosmaninho/Zotero-Dark-Theme/README.md

 1 -  couldn't theme the scrollbars (even tried creating a userContent.css  like in Firefox but it didn't work),

-2 - the tag box and tag text color,

 3 - the  menus colors,

 4 - the New Item sub-menu in the File drop down menu (it assumes the white color of the menu categories),